 Why is this measurement important?

-Jobs are certainly a significant part of our lives.
+Many of us spend one-third of our lives at work.
 Our job is often our largest investment of time and emotional capital.
 It’s important that we find a position that represents much more than just a paycheck.
 That starts with working at a company that makes you happy.

 For more information, check out our Job Cast on work well-being to learn more about how to discover what drives your happiness at work.

 ¹ 2021 Indeed Data based on the number of survey responses globally.